colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

     style Copyright fill:#ffffff,stroke:none,color:#666666
 ```

-The challenge: running Software 3.0 agents on Software 1.0 infrastructure is like running cloud-native microservices on mainframe batch processing.
+As Figure 3.1 illustrates, running Software 3.0 agents on Software 1.0 infrastructure is like running cloud-native microservices on mainframe batch processing.
 The assumptions don't align.

 ### Where the Two Eras Collide